Bourbon Orca (Kommandor Orca)

 Ship history

 Due to the ULSTEIN X-BOW innovation, the vessel received several awards, including the 'Engineering feat of the Year 2005'.
 The bow design radically changed the perception of what an offshore vessel should look like.
-The X-BOW is a slender bow design with an inverted flare—the bow slopes backwards instead of forwards.
+The X-BOW is a slender bow design with an inverted flare; the bow slopes backwards instead of forwards.
 Before the vessel was constructed, model tests proved that the shape would result in excellent sea-keeping qualities.
 The resistance level would be relatively low compared with flared designs due to the gentle entry angles into the waterline.

 Feedback from the shipowner, Bourbon Offshore Norway, was gained six months after the vessel's delivery:

 "We received an excellent workplace for the crew.
 Our crew members were eager to test the ship in harsh weather conditions.
 In one instance, when heading to an offshore location, Bourbon Orca left the shore base along with two AHTS vessels, one of which Bourbon owns.
-The latter two had to reduce the speed to approximately 7 knots while Bourbon Orca proceeded at 13 without difficulty."
+The latter two had to reduce the speed to approximately 7-8 knots while Bourbon Orca proceeded at 13 without difficulty.
+The first storm was experienced in November 2006.
+Bourbon Orca headed for the oil field; the waves were about 15 metres.
+When meeting head seas, the vessel was moving smoothly.
+With sea from the sides, the crew described her as 'a much larger vessel'.

-"The vessel is also equipped with diesel-electric propulsion, which had only been tested on a few AHTSs before, as an anchor handler needs a lot more propulsion power during heavy workloads than a PSV.
+The vessel is also equipped with diesel-electric propulsion, which had only been tested on a few AHTSs before.
+An anchor handler requires much more propulsion power during heavy workloads than a platform supply vessel (PSV).
 Bourbon Orca has two azimuth propellers aft and one retractable thruster forward.
-Instead of having a giant motor on each main propeller, two electric motors are connected in series on each unit to use a low-voltage electrical system.
+Instead of a giant motor on each main propeller, two electric motors are connected in series on each unit to operate on a low-voltage electrical system.
 The solution combines direct-current conversion and direct operation of the electric motors.
-This optimizes space utilization and makes the vessel more environmentally sound through lower emissions and more economical through lower fuel costs."
+This optimises space utilisation and makes the vessel more environmentally sound through lower emissions and more economical through lower fuel costs.

 Milestones